 With Christmas just around the corner, last-minute holiday shopping days are numbered.
 If you are struggling with ideas for your family and friends, consider purchasing items that will help them stay organized this year.

 It is worth noting that buying a new vacuum for your daughter-in-law may be taken as an insult, so use consideration and get creative.
 If you present the gift as a helpful tool and not as a hint that you think they need to work a little harder on the baseboards, you should be able to avoid miscommunications.
 Here are a few great cleaning gift ideas that are sure to please anyone on your gift list:

 Organizational gift ideas

-Storage furniture: Furniture that doubles as storage is a great gift, if you know the design aesthetic of your gift recipient.
-A few good ideas that work in any home include trunks (great for storing memorabilia and acting as a table), end tables with drawers and long benches with storage underneath.
-For a family with kids, consider stackable toy storage and layered tables that act as end tables (or a coffee table) but offer neat storage underneath.
+Storage furniture: Furniture that doubles as storage is a great gift if you know the design aesthetic of your gift recipient.
+A few good ideas that work in any home include trunks (great for storing memorabilia and acting as a table), end tables with drawers, and long benches with storage underneath.
+For a family with kids, consider stackable toy storage and layered tables that act as end tables (or coffee tables) but offer neat storage underneath.
 You may even consider an Ottoman with a removable top that reveals a hidden storage compartment.

 • Cute storage baskets (consider buying a set of at least 3).

 • Magnetic Spice Rack (fun, clever, and easy to maintain)

 • Bed skirt organizer (this is perfect for people with limited space)

 • Picture Frames